Poisson geometrical aspects of the Tomita-Takesaki modular theory: Introduction

-In the present paper we take one step further in that direction, showing that a considerable amount of genuine infinite-dimensional Poisson geometry in the sense of \cite{Neeb}, \cite{CP12}, and \cite{OR03} is inherent to the modular theory of every von Neumann algebra.
+We use a considerable amount of genuine infinite-dimensional Poisson geometry in the sense of \cite{Neeb}, \cite{CP12}, and \cite{OR03} that is inherent to the modular theory of every von Neumann algebra.
 This is independent of any semiclassical limit process that might lead from operator algebras to Poisson manifolds.
-Instead, it turns out that for any von Neumann algebra~$\M$ realized in its standard form $(\M,\H,J,\P)$, {\it the original manifold structure of its corresponding Hilbert space~$\H$ has a Banach foliation~$\widetilde{\H}$ (i.e., the original manifold structure of $\H$ can be enriched to a Banach manifold structure for which the identity map $\H\to\widetilde{\H}$ is a weak immersion) which further leads to a Banach-Lie groupoid structure $\widetilde{\H}\tto\M_*^+$ on the convex cone of positive normal forms of $\M$}, and this groupoid shares many of the basic features of the symplectic groupoids ---objects that are ubiquitous in finite-dimensional Poisson geometry.
-There is actually a presymplectic form $\widetilde{\bomega}\in\Omega^2(\widetilde{\H})$ that comes fom the scalar product of $\H$ and is multiplicative (Proposition~\ref{graph}) in the usual sense of finite-dimensional Lie groupoid theory, which is closely related to the property of the graph of the groupoid multiplication to be coisotropic.
+Instead, it turns out that for any von Neumann algebra~$\M$ realized in its standard form $(\M,\H,J,\P)$, {\it the original manifold structure of its corresponding Hilbert space~$\H$ has a Banach foliation~$\widetilde{\H}$ (i.e., the original manifold structure of $\H$ can be enriched to a Banach manifold structure for which the identity map $\H\to\widetilde{\H}$ is a weak immersion) which further leads to a Banach-Lie groupoid structure $\widetilde{\H}\tto\M_*^+$ on the convex cone of positive normal forms of $\M$} (Theorem~\ref{grpd_act}).
+Here $\M_*^+$ is the positive cone in the predual $\M_*$ of~$\M$.
+The groupoid $\widetilde{\H}\tto\M_*^+$ carries a presymplectic form $\widetilde{\bomega}\in\Omega^2(\widetilde{\H})$ that comes from the scalar product of $\H$, is multiplicative (Proposition~\ref{graph}) in the usual sense of finite-dimensional Lie groupoid theory, and \emph{gives by reduction the symplectic structure of the groupoid orbits in $\M_*^+$} (Proposition~\ref{SQ6}).
 (See \cite{Ka86}, \cite{We87}, \cite{BuCWZ04}, \cite{We17}, and the references therein.)
-Our construction thus seems to point to the first nontrivial examples of infinite-dimensional presymplectic Banach-Lie groupoids, and these examples arise in the framework of modular theory and standard forms of von Neumann algebras.
+Our construction thus leads to nontrivial examples of multiplicative presymplectic forms on infinite-dimensional Lie groupoids.

 In this paper we actually work with several groupoid isomorphisms defined by suitable polar decompositions of vectors and functionals, which can be summarized in the commutative diagram

 (cf. Propositions \ref{23August2019} and \ref{isomorphisms}).
 Here the coadjoint action groupoid $\U(\M)\ast \M_*^+ \tto \M_*^+$ is a Banach-Lie groupoid in a natural way, the total space $\M_*$ of the predual groupoid carries a natural Lie-Poisson bracket, while the total space of the standard groupoid $\H\tto \M_*^+$ is the Hilbert space $\H$ of the essentially unique standard representation and has a natural symplectic structure.
 (See Section~\ref{Sect6}.)